The Environmental Health team enforce many of Council’s bylaws. These include:

-Environmental Health Officers inspect various types of premises for licensing purposes.
+Environmental Health inspects various types of premises for licensing purposes.
 These include food premises, hairdressers, offensive trades, amusement devices, mortuaries and premises that sell alcohol.
-Our officers also respond to complaints about the operation of the above activities.
+Our inspectors also respond to complaints about the operation of the above activities.

 Some food premises are now ‘audited’ rather than inspected after joining up with our Voluntary Implementation Programme.

 Council's Environmental Investigation Officer investigates the dumping of litter and looks for evidence to prove who the culprit is for potential prosecution.
 Council also deals with non-complying refuse and problems with recycling put out by residents.

 Our Environmental Health team investigates notifications about premises being used for the manufacture or consumption of methamphetamine, or where precursor chemicals have been stored.